Darnell Mooney Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 Matchup vs. Tampa Bay

-- Mooney racked up 15 receiving yards in his single career matchup against the Buccaneers, 15.0 more than his over/under in Sunday's game.
+- Mooney had 15 receiving yards in one career matchup against the Buccaneers, 34.5 fewer than his receiving yards prop bet over/under for Sunday's game (49.5).

-- Mooney did not have a touchdown catch in that matchup against the Buccaneers.
+- Mooney did not have a touchdown catch in that game against the Buccaneers.

 - This week Mooney will face the NFL's 26th-ranked pass defense (292.7 yards allowed per game).

-- At 2.3 passing TDs conceded per game, the Buccaneers defense is ranked 28th in the NFL.
+- With 14 passing TDs allowed this season, the Buccaneers defense is ranked 28th in the NFL.

 Recent Performances